MadeByMike/madebymike/_posts/2014-12-20-html5-video-streaming.md

 ---
 layout: post
-title: Determining the quality of lighting in live video streams
+title: Determining the quality of light in live video streams
 ---
 I've been messing around with live video capture in the browser and have developed a nifty demo showing different methods for estimating the quality of light in realtime.